stnert/check_systemd/README.md

                         not enabled.
 The rest of the time they are inactive.
                         This option has only an affect if it is used with the option -u.
+  --dbus                Use the systemd’s D-Bus API instead of parsing the text
+                        output of various systemd related command line interfaces to monitor systemd.
+At the moment the D-Bus backend of this plugin is only partially implemented.
   -v, --verbose         Increase output verbosity (use up to 3 times).
   -V, --version         show program's version number and exit